Joshardals/Abix/README.md

 # Abix

-**Abix** is a simple flight booking platform where users can effortlessly book flight tickets.
+**Abix** is a simple flight booking platform where users can effortlessly book flight tickets..

 ---